SianJade/keto-subscription-box/README.md

     - The project uses the Bootstrap 4 grid and components in order to achieve a responsive layout and styling.

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference)
-    - This project uses Javascript in order for the product filters to function, allowing the user to filter by product price or product category.
+    - This project uses Javascript to power the countdown to the Summer Sale as seen on the home page and product/subscription pages, as well as to control the see more/less buttons on the product nutrition value tables and ingredient lists.

 - [Python (ver 3.0)](https://www.python.org/download/releases/3.0/)
     - The project uses Python in order to retrieve required information from the databases of products, subscriptions, orders, and users, as well as to create views and models utilised by Django.
 Python is also used to create functions which allow the user to create an account, log in and out, and to make purchases of products and subscriptions.